 Due training requirements for a volunteer position with AIWC, which takes significant time away from our existing staff and volunteers, we require a minimum time commitment from our new volunteers.
 The commitment varies by opportunity.

-We are currently accepting applications for our September 2023 recruitment session.
-Applications are due by February 5; any applications received after this round will be held until our next recruitment session in January 2023.
+We are currently accepting applications for our February recruitment session.
+Applications are due by February 5; any applications received after this date will be held until our next recruitment session in September 2024 (role dependent).

 While we have outlined several volunteer opportunities below, we are always looking for people that can help further AIWC’s mission in other areas.
 If you would like to discuss this, please reach out to our Community Engagement Manager.